halelab/apparent/README.md

 - **MaxIdent**: Sets the maximum triad GDij|k to be considered for outlier significance testing.
 This parameter directly impacts computation time.
 By default, MaxIdent is set to 0.1.
 - **alpha**: The alpha level for all significance testing (triad and dyad analyses).
 - **nloci**: The minimum acceptable number loci to be used when computing the pairwise GDij|k.
 The default value of 100 is suggested, based on previous investigations.
 All triads for which the number of usable SNPs falls below nloci will be excluded from the analysis.
-- **FullList**: Logical value for creating an output file containing all pairwise comparisons from the triad analysis.
-The default value is TRUE.
 - **self**: Logical value for instructing 'apparent' whether or not to consider self-crossing (parent i = parent j).
 The default value is TRUE.
-- **plot**: Logical value for plotting the results of both the triad and dyad analyses.
-The default value is TRUE.
+- **files**: Logical value for creating the output files (apparent-Triad-All.csv, apparent-Triad-Summary.csv, apparent-Triad-Sig.csv and apparent-Dyad-Sig.csv) and plotting the results of both the triad and dyad analyses (apparent-Triad-Plot.png and apparent-Dyad-Plot.pdf).
+The default value is FALSE, meaning the results will be printed, instead saved.
 - **Dyad**: Logical value for instructing 'apparent' to perform a dyad analysis, following the triad analysis.
 The default value is FALSE.

 ### Outputs